 overblocking is not going away.
 Different ISPs are blocking different sites and the result is that many people, from businesses to bloggers, are being affected because people can't access their websites.

-"The manager told me that I couldn't access filtered articles without entering a 4 digit pin every time I wanted to read a filtered article because I had a PAYG plan."
-Marielle submitted a report to Three saying that the article had been
+phone: "The manager told me that I couldn't access filtered articles without entering a 4 digit pin every time I wanted to read a filtered article because I had a PAYG plan."
+Marielle submitted a report to Three saying that the article

 There are more personal stories